santiago-sanitation-systems/Santiago.jl/README.md

 # the `selection_type` to "ranking".
 select_systems(allSys, 10, selection_type="ranking")

+# This helper function returns the systems with matching IDs:
+pick_systems(allSys, ["003s-QbnU-FvGB", "0JLD-YQbJ-SGAu"])

 # -----------
 # 6) write some properties in a DataFrame for further analysis